melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

                 readable = TRUE)
 ```

-### Visualize the GO enrichment results
+### Visualise the GO enrichment results

-#### Box plot
+#### Bar plot

-A good way to visualize the GO enrichment results is to use a box plot.
+A standard way to visualise GO enrichment results is to use a bar plot.
-It can tell you how many genes are overlap in each GO term with you
+It can tell you how many genes in the marker gene list overlap with each GO term,
-marker gene list and how significant the enrichment is.
+and how significant the enrichment is.

 ```r
 barplot(Cluster2.ego, showCategory=10,